 Students can purchase a replacement card for $20 replacement fee at the Office of Parking & Commuter Services.
 Only one replacement card will be allowed per semester.
 If a card was stolen and a police report was filed, the $20 replacement fee may be waived after providing the report.

 The cost is the equivalent of $1.00 a day.
-At American, the total fee students will pay is $130 for each of the fall 2016 and spring 2017 semesters for the 2017-2018 academic year.
+At American, the total fee students will pay is $136 for the fall and spring semesters.
 There is no need to refill the card or supplement the card in any way.
 It is an unlimited pass, not a stored value card.

-American University was the first school in D.C. to enroll in the program pilot.
-Since then, Carnegie Mellon University Heinz College has followed and others are in conversation with WMATA.
+American University was the first school in D.C. to enroll in the program.
+Since then, several other schools have adopted the program and others in conversation with WMATA.

 Full-time students at accredited post-secondary, degree granting schools within WMATA’s service area that enter into an agreement with WMATA are eligible.
 At AU, this covers full-time undergraduate and graduate students, including Washington College of Law students.